Pest Control

 Chemical Treatments and Insecticides

-Chemical treatments can help get rid of bed bugs.
-But, it’s important to use them safely and right.
+Chemical treatments can help get rid of bed bugs, but it’s important to use them safely and correctly.

 EPA-Approved Bed Bug Sprays

-The Environmental Protection Agency (EPA) has approved some sprays for bed bugs.
-These sprays kill bed bugs on contact.
+The EPA has approved some sprays for bed bugs.
 Look for products with pyrethroids or neem oil.
 Always follow the label for how to use and how much to use.

 Diatomaceous Earth Application Methods

 Diatomaceous earth is a non-toxic powder that dries out and kills bed bugs.
-To use it, sprinkle a thin layer around mattress seams and where bed bugs are found.
+Sprinkle a thin layer around mattress seams and where bed bugs are found.
 Wear a mask to avoid breathing in the powder.

 Residual Powders and Dusts